-Todd Green is the Executive Director of America Indivisible, a nonprofit organization based in Washington, DC, dedicated to countering racism against Muslims and those perceived as Muslim from Black, Arab, Sikh, and South Asian communities.
+Todd Green is the Executive Director of America Indivisible, a nonprofit organization based in Washington, DC, dedicated to countering racism against Muslims and those perceived as Muslim from Arab, Black, Sikh, and South Asian communities.
 He is also a Sponsored University Associate at the Alwaleed Center for Muslim-Christian Understanding at Georgetown University’s School of Foreign Service.
-Prior to this position, Green was a professor of religious studies and the co-director of the international studies program at Luther College.
+Prior to his position at America Indivisible, Green was a professor of religious studies and the co-director of the international studies program at Luther College.
 A nationally recognized expert on Islamophobia, Green served as a Franklin Fellow at the U.S. State Department in 2016-17, where he analyzed and assessed the impact of anti-Muslim prejudice in Europe on countering violent extremism initiatives, refugee and migrant policies, and human rights.
 He has also given lectures on Islamophobia to other federal agencies, including the FBI and the Department of Homeland Security.

 Green is the author of The Fear of Islam: An Introduction to Islamophobia in the West (2nd Edition – Fortress Press, 2019).
 The book surveys the history of anti-Muslim prejudice in Europe and the United States and addresses the political and cultural factors contributing to the rise of Islamophobia in the post-9/11 era.
 In 2018, The Fear of Islam was cited in an amicus curiae brief filed by prominent civil rights organizations, including the NAACP and the National Urban League, in the Supreme Court of the United States.
 The brief argued in favor of enjoining President Trump’s executive order banning entry into the United States from select Muslim-majority countries.